norwichbicyclerepaircooperative/norwichbicyclerepaircooperative.github.io/jobs/index.md

 skills and experience in some areas; and have the aptitude to develop areas where you have less experience over the job's trial period.

-Also, while there are a lot of skills we are looking for, “being best at writing letters” is not the most important of them.
+Also, while there are a lot of skills we are looking for, "being best at writing letters" is not the most important of them.
 So if this application process seems daunting, it's fine to get some help writing your letter, so long as the skills and experience you describe in the letter are true and a fair reflection of your abilities.
 We'd appreciate it if you mention in your letter